-We send in real estate CE reports to the Real Estate Commission and insurance CE reports to the Department of Insurance.
+We send in real estate CE and Postlicensing reports to the Real Estate Commission and insurance CE reports to the Department of Insurance.
 Contractors and home inspectors are responsible for sending in their own CE hours.

 How long is my prelicensing certificate good for?